 - a.
 The permittee shall report any noncompliance which may endanger health or the environment.
-Notification shall be made to the EPA at the following e-mail address: R6_NPDES_Reporting@epa.gov, as soon as possible, but within 24 hours from the time the permittee becomes aware of the circumstance.
-Oral notification shall also be to the New Mexico Environment Department at (505) 827-0187 as soon as possible, but within 24 hours from the time the permittee becomes aware of the circumstance.
+Any information shall be provided orally within 24 hours from the time the permittee becomes aware of the circumstances.
 A written submission shall be provided within 5 days of the time the permittee becomes aware of the circumstances.
 The report shall contain the following information: - (1) A description of the noncompliance and its cause; - (2) The period of noncompliance including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and, - (3) Steps being taken to reduce, eliminate, and prevent recurrence of the noncomplying discharge. - b.
-The following shall be included as information which must be reported within 24 hours: - (1) Any unanticipated bypass which exceeds any effluent limitation in the permit; - (2) Any upset which exceeds any effluent limitation in the permit; and, - (3) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Director in Part II (industrial permits only) of the permit to be reported within 24 hours. - c.
-The Director may waive the written report on a case-by-case basis if the oral report has been received within 24 hours.
+The following shall be included as information which must be reported within 24 hours: - (1) Any unanticipated bypass which exceeds any effluent limitation in the permit; - (2) Any upset which exceeds any effluent limitation in the permit; and, - (3) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Director in Part II (industrial permits only) of the permit to be reported within 24 hours. - The Director may waive the written report on a case-by-case basis if the oral report has been received within 24 hours,